Seven Ranges: Process

+Congress had wanted the survey completed and to begin land sales in 1786.
+Hutchins sent his survey completion report to Congress, in June 1787, "and the work was not only late, but shoddy.
+The Geographer's Line did not run due west but drooped about two degrees to the south.
+Few of the east-west lines crossed the north-south ones at right angles. [creating] a grid of irregular quadrilaterals."
+However, on July 13, 1787, an "Ordinance for the government of the Territory of the United States northwest of the Ohio River" was passed by Congress, and by September 1787, the lands surveyed in the Seven Ranges were at last put on sale in New York City.

 The original survey set stones at one mile (1.6 km) intervals along the four sides of each township, and did not venture to the interior.
 The individual sections were not completely surveyed until 1806.

 Numbering

 The sections of each survey township are numbered according to the plan of the Land Ordinance of 1785.
 The Ranges are numbered starting from Ellicott's Line working westward.
 Townships are numbered starting from the southernmost township or partial township in each range, and numbering northward toward the Geographers line, a system called the Ohio River Base.
 Thus, townships next to one another do not have the same number due to the irregularity of the Ohio River's course, with the townships adjacent to the Geographer's Line numbered 5, 9, 12, 13, 14, 15, and 16 in ranges 1 to 7.
 This deficiency was corrected outside of Ohio by numbering from a baseline.